 MaryChris joined Watsi on November 6th, 2016.
 Two years ago, MaryChris became the 3233rd member to automatically support a new Watsi patient every month.
-Since then, 2,596 more people have become monthly donors!
-MaryChris' most recent donation traveled 8,500 miles to support John, a farmer from Kenya, to fund a fracture repair.
+Since then, 2,768 more people have become monthly donors!
+MaryChris' most recent donation traveled 8,800 miles to support Thol, small-scale farmer from Cambodia, to fund sight-restoring cataract eye surgery.

 John is a farmer from Kenya.
 John was born and raised in a small village called Sabot in the Southern region of Kenya.
 In this area many villagers work in farms or in other small, not very stable jobs.
 John is married with seven children age between 31 and 15 years old.
 On 20th January, John fell on a hard surface while walking and sustained injury on his left side.
 He is in pain and is not able to walk on his own.
 Fortunately, surgeons at our medical partner can help.
 On February 3rd, John will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him walk on his own again and no longer suffer pain.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $771 to fund this procedure.
 His son says, “My father is in pain, we have nothing as a family to pay for his surgery.
 Just wishing well for my father.”